 3 Fun activities under $30 to keep your kids busy this summer

-So much is going on there in Chicago this summer and could be a perfect summer hideout for your kids – especially if they are crazy about dinos or animation movies.
+So much is going on here in Chicago this summer and it could be a perfect summer hideout for your kids – especially if they are crazy about dinosaurs or animation movies.

 If you’re in Chicago, here are 5 awesome and cheap summer retreats compiled by Elizabeth Diffin, senior editor of Chicago Parent Magazine, to keep your kids busy.

 If you’re already curious to know what’s on tap, read about them here.

 This summer the Brookfield Zoo has come up with a lot to explore.
 This time it’s bigger and better than ever before.
 This time there are 17 animatronic creatures, including the Stegosaurus, Apatosaurus, Tyrannosaurus rex, and their mythical counterpart, the Chinese dragon.